 - Start with a smaller drill bit drill bit () in the middle of the metal plug.

 - Once you’re through, move on to a bigger drill bit.
 Drill at different angles until most of the metal plug is removed.

 - When the hole is larger, use a thin hack saw blade saw blade to see off any remaining flakes of metal.

 - Finally, clean the threads where the plug fitted into the hole.
-Now you can order a new marine boat plug When the hole is larger, use a thin hack saw blade boat plug to see off any remaining flakes of metal, making sure you get the right size.
+Now you can order a new marine boat plug When the hole is larger, use a thin hack saw blade No products found. to see off any remaining flakes of metal, making sure you get the right size.